Research-Based

 probiotics for acid reflux newrhythm probiotics

-NewRhythm Probiotic is a time-release probiotic supplement that contains 20 billion CFUs from 20 different beneficial bacterial strains.
-This supplement is also one of the most budget-friendly options at only $16.99 for a two-month supply.
+NewRhythm Probiotic is a time-release probiotic supplement containing 20 billion CFUs from 20 different beneficial bacterial strains.
+This supplement ranks among the most budget-friendly options at just $16.99 for a two-month supply.

 Bottom Line: Probiotics for Acid Reflux

-Probiotics have been in the spotlight lately for their many different beneficial health effects, including the potential to help improve or reduce incidences of acid reflux.
-Although the research remains limited in this area, of the studies conducted, the results show a positive correlation between probiotics and their effects on acid reflux.
-If you are interested in exploring probiotic supplements for the treatment of your acid reflux, be sure to consult your healthcare physician.
+Probiotics have gained attention recently for their diverse beneficial health effects, including their potential to improve or reduce acid reflux episodes.
+Although research in this area remains limited, available studies show a positive correlation between probiotics and acid reflux symptom improvement.
+If you’re interested in exploring probiotic supplements for acid reflux treatment, consult your healthcare physician first.

 Photo of author